ykamo001/GitMap/README.md

 |______________________|
 ```
 The commits at the top of the file refer to the most recent commits.
-The box points upward to show the next/more recent commit.
+The box points upwards to show the next/more recent commit.
-An arrow pointing to the side from the commit message means the branch has ended.
+An arrow pointing to the side from the commit message means that the branch has ended.
 The long list of periods is to format the box correctly.
-An example would be
+An example would be:
 ```
 .______________________________
 |..............................|